 Introducing ASHOKA.
 What a sad case this little brindle love is – she was surrendered to a vet, underweight and nervous, has probably been bred but is absolutely tiny, is around 3 years old and the owners didn’t want her anymore because they couldn’t cope with her lack of toilet training.
 Say nothing, I know what you are thinking.
 Thankfully, we have fosterers that will give the time end effort needed to find out if she has never been properly taught, or maybe she has a genuine issue.
 She is settling into her foster home and we will keep you updated.

 Introducing LUMINARA PPP.
+Now adopted!
 I wish I could show you photos of this pied lady – she is so comical with the very best jawline ever!
 Yes, she is badly bred but she is adorable and her comical temperament is just backed up by her adorable face.
 She is not a year old yet, but yes, another dodgy source and safe now.
 She is in foster and living very nicely with resident pooches and she adores children too.
 She has not really been raised in the real world so the fact that she is embracing everything so positively is fabulous and she is enjoying every minute of it.
 And someone is also rather a water babe too so is very much enjoying trips to the seaside!